blur-io/operator-filter-registry/README.md

 OpenSea will enforce creator fees for smart contracts that make best efforts to filter transfers from operators known to not respect creator fees.

-This repository facilitates that process by providing smart contracts that interface with the registry automatically, including automatically subscribing to OpenSea's list of filtered operators.
+This repository facilitates that process by providing smart contracts that interface with the registry automatically, including automatically subscribing to Blur's list of filtered operators.

-When filtering operators, use of this registry is not required, nor is it required for a token contract to "subscribe" to OpenSea's list within this registry.
+When filtering operators, use of this registry is not required, nor is it required for a token contract to "subscribe" to Blur's list within this registry.
 Subscriptions can be changed or removed at any time.
 Filtered operators and codehashes may likewise be added or removed at any time.

 Contract owners may implement their own filtering outside of this registry, or they may use this registry to curate their own lists of filtered operators.
-However, there are certain contracts that are filtered by the default subscription, and must be filtered in order to be eligible for creator fee enforcement on OpenSea.
+However, there are certain contracts that are filtered by the default subscription, and must be filtered in order to be eligible for creator fee enforcement on Blur.

 ## Filtered addresses

 Entries in this list are added according to the following criteria:
-* If the application most commonly used to interface with the contract gives buyers and sellers the ability to bypass creator fees when a similar transaction for the same item would require creator fee payment on OpenSea.io
+* If the application most commonly used to interface with the contract gives buyers and sellers the ability to bypass creator fees when a similar transaction for the same item would require creator fee payment on Blur.io
 * If the contract is facilitating the evasion of on-chain creator fee enforcement measures.
 For example, the contract uses a wrapper contact to bypass fee enforcement.

 <table>